 The Criminal Investigations Unit is responsible for the coordination of all types of criminal investigations.
-The General Investigations Unit consists of a team of 6 Officers and one Sergeant.
-There are 5 Officers assigned to general investigations and 1 Officer assigned to investigate burglaries and robberies.
+The General Investigations Unit consists of a team of 2 Officers and 2 Sergeants.
+There are 7 Officers assigned to general investigations, and 1 Officer assigned to investigate auto-related thefts, and 1 Officer assigned to the Central MN Human Trafficking Task Force.
 These officers conduct follow-up on cases originally received by Patrol Officers that need additional assistance due to geographical issues, expertise or time commitments.
 The cases include Deaths, Physical and Sexual Assaults, Burglaries, Robberies, Frauds and Forgeries.
 The Officers also conduct investigations on cases regarding physical and sexual abuse that are reported by Benton, Stearns and Sherburne County Human Services.

 Special Weapons and Tactics Team (SWAT)

 The St. Cloud Police Department Special Weapons and Tactics Team (SWAT) is a specially trained unit within the department.
 Since its inception in 1991 SWAT has been involved in hundreds of critical incident responses and high risk warrant operations.
 The primary functional objective of SWAT is the safety and preservation of human life.

 The SWAT Team is recognized as a multi-jurisdictional team and has police officers assigned from the Sartell and Waite Park Police Departments and team paramedics that are employees of Mayo Ambulance Service.